inductivekickback/hc-sr04/README.md

 CONFIG_GPIO=n
 CONFIG_HC_SR04_NRFX=y
 ```
+The HC_SR04_NRFX Kconfig allows the user to select which TIMER and EGU instances to use.

 NOTE: the project will compile normally if CONFIG_GPIO is enabled but **unexpected side effects will happen if the native GPIO driver is used to configure pin change interrupts.
 The GPIOTE driver should be used instead.**